proxmox/proxmox-backup/docs/tape-backup.rst

 such slots.
 While they have something called a "Mail Slot", that slot is just a way to grab the tape from the gripper.
 They are unable to hold media while the robot does other things.
-They also do not expose that "Mail Slot" over the SCSI interface, so you wont see them in the status output.
+They also do not expose that "Mail Slot" over the SCSI interface, so you won't see them in the status output.

 As a workaround, you can mark some of the normal slots as export